 Be Wary of Black and White

 Real reviews often reflect customer experiences that are neither black nor white.
-People who had a negative experience could still leave good feedback about a certain aspect of their experience, while those with a positive experience can point out where there is room for improvement.
+People who had a negative experience can still leave good feedback about a certain aspect of their experience, while those with a positive experience can point out where there is room for improvement.

 Contact the Review Website